VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

     - "X-Scope-OrgID: abc"

    # Requests with the 'Authorization: Bearer XXXX' and 'Authorization: Token XXXX'
-   # header are proxied to http://localhost:8428 with connections that can be proxies by vmauth to backends.
+   # header are proxied to http://localhost:8428 with connections that can be proxied by vmauth to backends.
    # For example, http://vmauth:8427/api/v1/query is proxied to http://localhost:8428/api/v1/query
    # Requests with the Basic Auth username=XXXX are proxied to http://localhost:8428 as well.
-   # If there would be more than 500 request revers proxy will return http error
+   # If max_concurrent_requests are processed at any given moment, then all the new requests are rejected with 429 HTTP error
 - bearer_token: "XXXX"
   url_prefix: "http://localhost:8428"
-  max_proxied_connections: 500
+  max_concurrent_requests: 500
 ```

 The config may contain `%{ENV_VAR}` placeholders, which are substituted by the corresponding `ENV_VAR` environment variable values.
 This may be useful for passing secrets to the config.

+See also max_concurrent_requests option in per-user section at https://docs.victoriametrics.com/vmauth.html#auth-config (default 0).
+The maximum number of concurrent requests vmauth can proxy at any given time.
+Additional requests are rejected with 429 HTTP status code.
+There is no limit if set to 0.

 ## Security